tomhmoses/fun2/files/LectureNotes/files/lab1.lagda.md

 rev xs = rev-append xs []
 ```

-## Now we will open emacs not from the command line, in the lab.
+## Now we will open emacs not from the command line, in the lab

 Follow visual and verbal instructions.